-An independent review panel does not have the power to direct the Governing Body to reinstate a student but, if they consider the governing board's decision to be flawed, it can direct them to reconsider.
+An independent review panel does not have the power to direct the pupil discipline committee to reinstate a student but, if they consider the PDC's decision to be flawed, it can direct them to reconsider.

-The governing board must ensure that a student' name is removed from the school admission register once 15 days have passed since the families were notified of the governing board's decision to not reinstate and no application has been made for an independent review panel, or if the families have stated in writing that they will not be applying for an independent review panel.
+A student' name must be removed from the school admission register once 15 days have passed since the families were notified of the PDC's decision to not reinstate and no application has been made for an independent review panel, or if the families have stated in writing that they will not be applying for an independent review panel.